-Woodford Cedar Run Wildlife Refuge is a 171 acre wildlife refuge, wildlife rehabilitation hospital & nature center on the edge of the New Jersey pinelands.
+Woodford Cedar Run Wildlife Refuge is a 171-acre non-profit wildlife refuge, wildlife rehabilitation hospital & nature center on the edge of the New Jersey Pinelands.

-Cedar Run includes the Woodford Nature Center, a wildlife housing area with more than 60 native residents, and a wildlife rehabilitation hospital.
+Cedar Run includes the Woodford Nature Center, a Wildlife Housing Area with nearly 60 native residents, and a Wildlife Rehabilitation Hospital that sees more than 5,000 wild animals each year.
 The overall mission of Cedar Run is to serve as a community resource on the importance of protecting and enhancing healthy ecosystems for all.